jschirrmacher/useful-typescript-functions/src/Files.md

 Currently, jpeg, png and gif images are supported.

 The `options` can be used to define, how the preview image looks like.
 See [sharp.js documentation on `resize`](https://sharp.pixelplumbing.com/api-resize) which options exist.

+### `readJSON(fileWithPath: string)`

+Reads in a JSON file and parses strings that look like ISO dates as Date objects.